Tom Cannon Sr.: Riding style

 Conversely, what some saw as perfect finishing, other saw as the main fault in his riding – his habit of trying to win races by a narrow margin to protect a horse's handicap mark, which, when he got it wrong, was known to cost him winners.

 In contrast with some of the racing characters of the time, Cannon himself was a man of "irreproachable character" and, unlike his contemporaries, he was sparing with his use of the whip.

-Personal life
+Personal life and death

 Cannon first married Catherine, known as Kate, the daughter of his trainer John Day.
 When Kate died in 1891, he remarried.

 Besides his famous jockey sons, Cannon also had a daughter, Margaret.
 She married another jockey, Ernest Piggott, and became the grandmother of multiple Champion Jockey Lester Piggott.

+In later life Cannon was seriously ill, suffering from dropsy and heart trouble.

+Cannon died at the Grosvenor on 13 July 1917, aged 71.